tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	from rango.models import Category

 ### Modifying the Index View
-Here we will complete step two and step three, where we need to modify the view `index()` function.
+Here we will complete steps two and step three, where we need to modify the view `index()` function.
 Remember that the `index()` function is responsible for the main page view.
 Modify `index()` as follows:

 {lang="python",linenos=off}
 	def index(request):
 	    # Query the database for a list of ALL categories currently stored.
-	    # Order the categories by no. likes in descending order.
+	    # Order the categories by the number of likes in descending order.
 	    # Retrieve the top 5 only - or all if less than 5.
-	    # Place the list in our context_dict dictionary
+	    # Place the list in our context_dict dictionary (with our boldmessage!)
 	    # that will be passed to the template engine.
 	    category_list = Category.objects.order_by('-likes')[:5]

-	    context_dict = {'categories': category_list}
+	    context_dict = {}
+	    context_dict['boldmessage'] = 'Crunchy, creamy, cookie, candy, cupcake!' context_dict['categories'] = category_list

 	    # Render the response and send it back!
 	    return render(request, 'rango/index.html', context_dict)

 Here, the expression `Category.objects.order_by('-likes')[:5]`  queries the `Category` model to retrieve the top five categories.
 You can see that it uses the `order_by()` method to sort by the number of `likes` in descending order.
 The `-` in `-likes` denotes that we would like them in descending order (if we removed the `-` then the results would be returned in ascending order).
 Since a list of `Category` objects will be returned, we used Python's list operators to take the first five objects from the list (`[:5]`) to return a subset of `Category` objects.

 With the query complete, we passed a reference to the list (stored as variable `category_list`) to the dictionary, `context_dict`.
 This dictionary is then passed as part of the context for the template engine in the `render()` call.
+Note that above, we still include our `boldmessage` in the `context_dict` -- this is still required in order for the existing template to work!
+This means our context dictionary now contains two key/value pairs: `boldmessage`, representing our `Crunchy, creamy, cookie, candy, cupcake!` message, and `categories`, representing our top five categories that have been pulled out from the database.

 W> ###Warning
 W> For this to work, you will have had to complete the exercises in the previous chapter where you need to add the field `likes` to the `Category` model.

 ### Modifying the Index Template
 With the view updated, we can complete the fourth step and update the template `rango/index.html`, located within your project's `templates` directory.
 Change the HTML so that it looks like the example shown below.

-{lang="html",linenos=off}
+Note that the major changes start at line xx.

+{lang="html",linenos=on}
 	<!DOCTYPE html>
 	{% load staticfiles %}
 	<html>